retnodamayanti/book-search-engine/README.md

 # Google Books Search Engine with GraphQL

 ## Description
 This project is a Google Books search engine built using the MERN stack (MongoDB, Express.js, React, Node.js), with a GraphQL backend powered by Apollo Server.
-Users can search for books, view search results, save books to their account, and manage their saved books list.
-Visit the deployed application [here](https://hidden-sands-72845-9fec09b954be.herokuapp.com/)
+Users can search for books, view search results, save books to their accounts, and manage their saved books list.
+Visit the deployed application here: https://hidden-sands-72845-9fec09b954be.herokuapp.com/

 ## Table of Contents